cash2one/bulk-audio-slideshow-uploader/README.md

 ## Overview

 This project enables the creation and uploading of automatically generated videos from a large collection of rare recordings that are out of copyright.
-Each item in the collection contains audio, imagery, and text metadata.
+Each item in the collection contains audio, images, and text metadata.

 ### Sub-tasks: